Reviewing Eos Energy Enterprises (EOSE) & Its Rivals

-Eos Energy Enterprises (NASDAQ: EOSE) is one of 42 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it weigh in compared to its peers?
-We will compare Eos Energy Enterprises to related companies based on the strength of its risk, profitability, earnings, institutional ownership, dividends, analyst recommendations and valuation.
+Eos Energy Enterprises (NASDAQ: EOSE) is one of 42 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it weigh in compared to its competitors?
+We will compare Eos Energy Enterprises to related businesses based on the strength of its institutional ownership, risk, valuation, dividends, analyst recommendations, profitability and earnings.

-32.9% of Eos Energy Enterprises shares are held by institutional investors.
-Comparatively, 52.5% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are held by institutional investors.
-15.1% of Eos Energy Enterprises shares are held by company insiders.
-Comparatively, 15.2% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

-This table compares Eos Energy Enterprises and its peers revenue, earnings per share (EPS) and valuation.
+This table compares Eos Energy Enterprises and its competitors top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue